In-patient luxury rehab center in Thailand

 Ketamine addiction: signs, effects, and treatments

-Reading time: 7 mins
+Reading time: 6 mins

 Ketamine addiction is the compulsive use of this drug despite the problems it causes.
 People with addiction take ketamine regularly, not just in clubs.
 Ketamine is a dissociative anesthetic.
 It was first developed to act as anesthesia during medical procedures.
-Today, the anesthetic use of ketamine is only present in veterinary medicine.
-Ketamine is also used for the treatment of depression and schizophrenia.
-It is a powerful substance that changes one’s perception of reality and causes trance-like effects and hallucinations.

-What is Ketamine addiction?
+What is ketamine addiction?

 Ketamine addiction is a type of physical addiction indicated by a repeated or persistent use of ketamine despite the problems and complications it causes.
 The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5) included ketamine use disorder under the heading of phencyclidine-like substances.

-What are the street names for Ketamine?
+What are the street names for ketamine?

 • K